opticane/opticals/README.md

 # Opticane
-## SDP Group 18 (2020)
-A product for the visually impaired that uses LiDAR to measure distances to objects and translates that data to a tactile feedback device.
+A white cane for the visually impaired that uses a primitive haptic language, `Vibraille`, to provide object detection, haptic navigation, and battery checking capabilities.

 ## Documentations
 [Working with Raspberry Pi](./documentation/pi.md)